-1. Resolve to take care of yourself and stay centered so you can be the happy, patient, encouraging parent your child deserves.
-That means integrating daily sustainable self-nurturing into your life: Go to bed earlier so you’re better rested, eat healthfully to maintain your mood, transform any inner negative voices into encouraging ones, and slow down your pace so you're not as stressed.
+1. Resolve to work on regulating your own emotions, so you can be the happy, patient, encouraging parent you want to be.
+Start by integrating daily sustainable self-nurturing into your life: Go to bed earlier so you’re better rested, eat healthfully to maintain your energy, transform those inner negative comments into encouraging ones, and slow down your pace so you're not as stressed.

 4. Resolve to role model respect.
 Want to raise kids who are considerate and respectful, right through the teen years?
 Take a deep breath, and speak to them respectfully.
 After all, kids learn from what we model.
 If we can't manage our own emotions, we can't expect our kids to learn to manage theirs.
 Not always easy when you’re angry, so remember your mantras: You’re the role model, Don’t take it personally, It's not an emergency, and This too shall pass!

-lead by loving example, redirect pre-emptively rather than punish (“You can throw the ball outside”), and set limits empathically (“You’re mad and sad, but we don’t hit.
-Let’s use your words to tell your brother how you feel”) raise self-disciplined kids who WANT to cooperate.
+5. Resolve to address the needs and feelings behind your child’s behavior.
+All "misbehavior" is a red flag that your child needs your help to handle big emotions or fill unmet needs.
+Once you address the feelings or needs, the behavior changes.
+Parents who lead by loving example, redirect pre-emptively rather than punish (“You can throw the ball outside”), and set limits empathically (“You’re mad and sad, but I won't let you hit.
+Let’s use your words to tell your brother how you feel”) raise self-disciplined kids who WANT to follow their guidance.